 Explore the beautiful cobblestone streets, admire the beauty of white-stone buildings with Moorish-influenced architecture, and see popular attractions such as the Roman Bridge and a medieval castle.
 This seaside town has retained much of its ancient heritage.
 You will have an opportunity to see many buildings and churches that date back to the Moorish era.

 Once you get tired from exploring all the historical landmarks, make your way to the town’s unspoiled beaches such as Praia do Barril and Praia da Ilha de Tavira.

 Located in the Oeste Subregion, Peniche is one of the best beach towns in Portugal for surfing.
-Once a busy fishing port, this tourist hub is known for its world-class beaches, beautiful fishing port, and a bunch of historical attractions.
-An impressive fortress, Fortaleza de Peniche is nowadays a museum of history fitted with fascinating artifacts.
+Once a busy fishing port, this tourist hub is known for its world-class beaches, beautiful marina, and a bunch of historical attractions – an impressive fortress, Fortaleza de Peniche, is nowadays a museum of history fitted with fascinating artifacts from centuries gone by.

 Azenhas do Mar